 To learn more about the ASSP and the benefits of becoming a member check out the Students page on the ASSP website.

 In consideration of awarding scholarships to individuals who are interested in pursuing a degree or professional certification or degree in environmental, health and safety.

 The American Society of Safety Professionals (ASSP) remembers the contributions of safety engineer and Society Fellow, D.A.
 Weaver.
 In 1990, D.A.
 Weaver was named a “Fellow” of the American Society of Safety Professionals (ASSP).
 In 1996, he was inducted into the Safety and Health Hall of Fame International.
 D.A. passed away on July 22nd, 2013 in Pueblo, Colorado.
-Because of his legendary contributions to the safety profession, the ASSP Southern Colorado Chapter envisioned a scholarship fund that memorializes this man and wishes to assist students aspiring to acquire an Environmental Health & Safety degree, professional certification in safety.
+Because of his legendary contributions to the safety profession, the ASSP Southern Colorado Chapter envisioned a scholarship fund that memorializes Mr. Weaver and wishes to assist students aspiring to acquire an Environmental Health & Safety degree, professional certification in safety.